 Healthy needn’t be boring.
-The Beauty Chef’s Carla Oates shares her favourite snack that is filling, sweet and nutritious.
+The Beauty Chef’s Carla Oates shares a favourite snack that’s filling, sweet and nutritious.
 One for all.

 Black Bean and Cocoa Protein Truffles

 1/3 cup hazelnuts

 400g black beans, drained and rinsed

 2 scoops The Beauty Chef Chocolate Body powder

 2 tablespoons cacao powder

 75g cacao butter, coarsely chopped